-Proposals for areas of study are submitted to Cambridge for approval in advance using the Outline Proposal Form.
+Proposals for areas of study are submitted to Cambridge International for approval in advance using the Outline Proposal Form.
 Centres should submit an Outline Proposal Form for each candidate as this will assist each candidate with their direction of study.
-Proposals should not be more than 500 words, describing the proposed area of study, title and, where appropriate, list of source material to be sonsulted.
+Proposals should not be more than 500 words, describing the proposed area of study, title and, where appropriate, a list of source material to be consulted.

-An Outline Proposal Form is submitted by the Centre to Cambridge after it has been completed by the candidate.
-Further details can be found in the Cambridge Handbook (UK).
+An Outline Proposal Form is submitted by the Centre to Cambridge International after it has been completed by the candidate.
+Further details can be found in the Cambridge Handbook (UK) for the relevant year of assessment and the samples database at www.cambridgeinternational.org/samples